-A recent article about the San Francisco Giants and experiential marketing in Adweek magazine caught my eye (and even though I’m a lifetime Atlanta Braves fan, I’ll admit the same theory applies at any ballpark, bank or credit union.)
+An article about the San Francisco Giants and experiential marketing in Adweek magazine caught my eye (and even though I’m a lifetime Atlanta Braves fan, I’ll admit the same theory applies at any ballpark, bank or credit union.)

 We have talked in the past about the importance of experiential marketing as it relates to financial institutions.
 In fact, we often advise bank and credit union partners during branding exercises they must learn to think like retailers and create memorable lifetime experiences for consumers in order to survive.
 The marketing machine behind the San Francisco Giants understands this.

 The article states that “The success of a baseball team comes down to two things: selling tickets and selling sponsorships.
 The Giants are among the best of both of those because of the team and the experience they’ve created at the ballpark.”

 Let’s face it — going to a major-league baseball game isn’t cheap.
 People aren’t going because it’s inexpensive.
 They’re going for the opportunity to create a memory for themselves and their family as well as following their favorite team.
 The same thing applies to a bank or credit union.
 Banks and credit unions, at least for consumers, are concerned.
 Nobody is going there because they are excited about it.
 They’re going because they pretty much have to to take care of financial business.

 But what if your bank or credit union was able to, through experiential marketing, create a memorable enough experience that makes interacting with you an enjoyable thing?
 It’s not impossible.
 Banking giant Wells Fargo exposes consumers to virtual reality entertainment at various venues across the country.
 Umpqua Bank hosts a traveling digital art show.
 TD Bank has made a splash by funding customer community service projects.